-Of course, all of this excitement has not escaped the attention of public sector and non-governmental organizations who have the socio-economic well-being of people at heart.
+Of course, all of this excitement has not escaped the attention of the public sector and non-governmental organizations that have the socio-economic well-being of people at heart.
 The combination of an in-need person – be it due to a lack of health, financial or civil liberties –

 wireless radio!
 Yes, OLPC was exciting, but we were all quite tentative about getting on board, weren’t we?
 On the contrary, with the mobile phone’s ability to support bi-directional interactions – sending and requesting information – while transcending barriers such as cost of ownership, distance, literacy and gender, there has been little hesitation in adopting mobile phones for development purposes.

 And how the do-gooders have seized on this opportunity!
-True to their own methods, an amazing number of pilots – accompanied invariably by an accoutrement of theoretical frameworks and impact studies – are being launched daily.
-Also, supporting these projects are an assortment of innovative technologies with enough acronmyms to make the U.S. Army jealous.
+True to their own methods, an amazing number of pilots – accompanied invariably by an accouterment of theoretical frameworks and impact studies – are being launched daily.
+Also, supporting these projects is an assortment of innovative technologies with enough acronyms to make the U.S. Army jealous.

 In this blog post, we will explore the nature of the core technologies underlying these M4D innovations, including the problems they address (broadly).

 M4D: What Are Mobile Phones Being Used For?

 Before we dive into the technology, it is useful to get a sense of what and why mobile phones are being used in development projects.
 Broadly speaking, mobile phone use falls into two categories: information dissemination and data collection.